RahulGit2004/job-portal-cmd/README.md

 - College Dashboard:
 - Apply for internships and industrial visits.
 - Upload and manage student databases.

-- Admin Dashboard:
+3. **Admin Dashboard:**
-- Manage candidate, employer, and college data.
+- Manage candidate,employer and another admin.
-- Approve/remove job postings, internships, and industrial visits.
+- Approve/remove job postings and internships.
 - Set pricing and offer discounts for paid services.
-- Add promotional sales posters and upload job certifications.

 📄 **Resume Building Service**
 - Paid feature for candidates.
-- Multiple customizable template options.

 📝 **Job Posting & Application System**
-- Employers can post jobs, internships, and industrial visits.
+- Employers can post jobs and internships.
-- Candidates and colleges can apply.
+- Candidates can apply.
 - Employers can review and shortlist applications.

-💳 **Payments & Subscriptions**
-- Employer payments for exceeding free job post limits.
-- Resume visibility fees for employers.
-- Secure payment gateway integration.

 ⚙️ **Admin Control & Pricing Management**
 - Admin can set/modify pricing for services.